Argonon: Like a Shot Entertainment

-In 2018, Argonon bought Like a Shot Entertainment.
-The company invests in history and factual science programming and is involved in rights management.
-Henry Scott and Steve Gillham are the directors of the company, who co-founded the company in 2011.
+Like A Shot Entertainment is the London-based factual entertainment production subsidiary of Argonon that specializes in producing high-quality factual entertainment, science & factual history programming for television and podcasts.

+It was first established in August 2011 by Henry Scott and Steve Gillham.

 The company handles production of shows such as UKTV-Yesterday's/Science Channel's Abandoned Engineering, Forbidden History and Smoke & Steel.

 Like A Shot's latest production, Black Panthers of WWII aired on UKTV-Yesterday channel in October 2021 as part of Black History Month.
 The one-off documentary special tells the story of a tank battalion composed of African-American service members, the first US armoured unit of its kind to enter combat.

 In September 2022, Like A Shot launched a 10 episode podcast series, Forbidden History.

-Nemorin Film & Video

-In December 2020, Argonon acquired branded video agency, Nemorin Film & Video.
-Key people include Nemorin Founder and CEO Pete Fergusson.

-Nemorin Film & Video has produced content for brands such as Hugo Boss, McDonald's, Amazon, American Express, Nat Geo, and NBC Universal.
+Productions

 Rose Rock Entertainment

 Rose Rock Entertainment launched in 2022 as a joint venture between Joe Weinstock and the Argonon Group.
 Rose Rock Entertainment launched with offices in Los Angeles and Oklahoma and will focus on delivering cinematic American factual content.

-Studio Leo

-Studio Leo was launched by Argonon in early 2021 and is led by Claire Collinson-Jones.
-The company's first production was a three-part documentary series titled Inside Tesco 24/7 that aired on Channel 5 in June 2021.
-The docuseries explored the story of Britain's biggest retailer, Tesco.

-Studio Leo produced the revived Cash in the Attic series for Channel 5, which returned for 40 x 60' episodes in 2022.
-The renewed series was hosted by Chris Kamara and co-hosted by the original series' host, Jules Hudson.
-Claire Collinson-Jones was the Executive Producer.